alinincompoop/alinincompoop.github.io/README.md

 > 👾 **About Me** 👾

-  I'm an athelete.
-I really like sports mostly volleyball and badminton.
+  I'm an athelete, I really like sports especially volleyball and badminton.

   would really like to reccommend "Haikyu!"
   ![ali](https://i.pinimg.com/564x/a6/75/38/a67538552395bca76dcf80d1d0aad122.jpg)